MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/define-lead-qualification-experience.md

 ---
 # Define the lead qualification experience

-Give your salespeople the flexibility to choose which records to create—account, contact, or opportunity—when a lead is qualified.
+Give your salespeople the flexibility to choose which records to create&mdash;account, contact, or opportunity&mdash;when a lead is qualified.

 ## License and role requirements

 | Requirement type | You must have |
 |-----------------------|---------|
 | **License** | Dynamics 365 Sales Premium, Dynamics 365 Sales Enterprise, or Dynamics 365 Sales Professional <br>More information: [Dynamics 365 Sales pricing](https://dynamics.microsoft.com/sales/pricing/) |